Erica O'Donnell

-Erica O'Donnell MBE (11 March 1920 - 12 March 1999) was an Irish art historian and SOE officer.
-She founded and was the first director of the Courtauld Institute's Study Centre for the History of the Fine and Decorative Arts.
+Erica Marie-Josèphe O'Donnell (married name Kisielewski; 11 March 1920 – 12 March 1999) was an Irish art historian and SOE officer.
+In 1964, O'Donnell founded the Study Centre for the History of the Fine and Decorative Arts and served as the inaugural director until 1990.

 Early life and education

-Erica Marie-Josèphe O'Donnell was born in Dublin on 11 March 1920.
-Her parents were Eric Hugh and Mary Mabel Elizabeth O'Donnell (née Dunbar), she was their only child.
-Her father was a British army officer of Dublin and Ballingaddy, County Limerick, and served with distinction in France and the Balkans during World War I. Her maternal grandfather was Joseph Charles Dunbar of Cork and Ceylon.
+O'Donnell was born Erica Marie-Josèphe O'Donnell on 11 March 1920 in Dublin to Eric Hugh O'Donnell, a British army officer, and Mary Mabel Elizabeth O'Donnell (née Dunbar).
 O'Donnell attended St. Mary's Convent in Ascot, Berkshire from 1929 to 1935, going on to study the history of art, entering the Courtauld Institute in 1937.
 She travelled during her studies, living in Paris and Salzburg, and travelling to Germany.
 She returned to England after the outbreak of World War II.
 As she was fluent in German and French, she was hired as part of the BBC's overseas service in Evesham.